studera/ietm-reporter/docs/installation.md

 - **npm** >= 8.0.0
 - **Git** (for version control)
 - Access to an **IBM Engineering Test Management** server (version 7.x or later)
-- OAuth credentials for IETM API access
+- IETM username and password for Basic Authentication

 ## Development Setup